hds/hegdenu.net/content/posts/understanding-async-await-3.md

 So we won't go into it here.

-In part 4, we will look at message passing and channels.
+In [part 4](@/posts/understanding-async-await-4.md), we look at message passing and channels.

-But for that, you'll have to wait.
+You can go and read it now!

 See you next time!